 From there, you'll visit Skógafoss, a wholly different but equally beautiful waterfall.
 Skógafoss is bigger than Seljalandsfoss and has a more classic shape.
 The land underneath the cascade is very flat, allowing visitors to walk right up to the wall of water.

 You'll then continue your journey, making your way to the black sand beach of Reynisfjara near the village of Vík.
 Out in the North-Atlantic surf stand the imposing dark rock stacks of Reynisdrangar, watching as the heavy waves crash upon the shore.

 Finally, it is time to head to the stunning Jökulsárlón glacier lagoon.
-Icebergs from a nearby glacier break off and fall into the lagoon where they float on the serene water before drifting off to the ocean.
-Close by is the Diamond Beach, where ice blocks from the lagoon have washed up on shore and glisten in the sunlight.
+Icebergs from a nearby glacier break off and fall into the lagoon, where they float on the serene water before drifting off to the ocean.
+Close by is Diamond Beach, where ice blocks from the lagoon have washed up on shore and glisten in the sunlight.

 To finish off the day with even more spectacular nature, be sure to look up into the night sky for a chance to spot the elusive Northern Lights.
 You'll then spend the night either near Jökulsárlón glacier lagoon or Skaftafell Nature Reserve.

 Today, you'll have the rare opportunity to visit a natural ice cave.
 You'll start the day by hopping on a large custom SUV known as a 'super jeep' and enjoy an adventurous trip over the harsh terrain leading to the cave.

 Ice caves are only accessible from November until March each year, so a trip to one is truly a unique experience.
 The caves vary in size and shape and change daily.
 In the right light and conditions, they are exquisitely beautiful, shrouded in stunning electric blue colors.